 - Surpasses US EPA, NSF, and ASTM standards for water filters

 - Replaceable filters

-- Removes minimum 99.999% of waterborne parasites(Ascaris lumbricoides, Cryptosporidium spp., Entamoeba histolytica, Giardia intestinalis, etc.) and filters to 0.2 microns with Hollow fiber Membranes
+- Removes minimum 99.999% of waterborne parasite(Ascaris lumbricoides, Cryptosporidium spp., Entamoeba histolytica, Giardia intestinalis, etc.)

 - Removes minimum 99.999999% of waterborne bacteria (Brucella melitensis, Campylobacter jejuni, Francisella, etc.) with Hollow fiber Membranes